Probate Delays Part 1 – How to avoid them

-Updated 4/1/21 Before I start, I should say that the Probate Registry will ONLY deal with the executors or their lawyers, no one else has any right to information from them at this stage.
+Before I start, I should say that the Probate Registry will ONLY deal with your lawyers, or if none, then the named executors.
+No one else has any right to information from them at this stage.
 (But after the Grant is issued, anyone can get a copy of it and the Will if there is one.)
 Please don’t chase if you are not the executor, you will just slow things down.
 Executors should not chase within 8 weeks.
 But what does 8 weeks actually mean?

-Where an IHT 400 is required, 8 weeks means 12 weeks (3 months for all practical purposes) – 4 weeks for HMRC to process the IHT400 before HMCTS (the probate court) can start their 8 weeks (which is all over the place in reality.)
-We would strongly recommend checking after the 8 or 12 weeks, as sometimes questions don’t get through, or documents are just misplaced.
+Where an IHT 400 is required, 8 weeks means 12 weeks (3 months for all practical purposes) – 20 working days for HMRC to process the IHT400 before you can send the probate application to HMCTS (the probate court) can start their 8 weeks (which is all over the place in reality.)
+We would strongly recommend checking after the 8 or 12 weeks, as sometimes questions don’t get through, or documents are just misplaced or never arrive at all.

 We (the Probate Registry) are currently unable to provide updates on how your case is progressing.
 If you have an urgent query